Home

 Sign up for our newsletter to get exclusive content marketing news and resources.

 This guide is not just an SEO keywords list.
-It also provides examples of SEO keywords in practice, information on keyword research, and guidance on how to weave keywords into your content naturally and compellingly.
+It also provides examples of keywords in practice, information on keyword research, and guidance on how to weave keywords into your content naturally and compellingly.
 By the time you’ve finished reading, you’ll have the confidence you need to begin using keywords like an expert.

 The Importance of Keywords in SEO